In the trading world.

 Therefore, just as important as it is to know the market structure and its types,

-It is also crucial for you to have knowledge about support and resistance.
+It is also crucial for you to know about support and resistance.

 What is support?